Economy of Nigeria: Poultry and Eggs

 An estimated 42% of Nigerians own chicken.
 As a result, poultry and eggs represent a popular commodity within the food industry.
 46% of the poultry is kept in an extensive / free-range system.
 300 thousand tonnes of poultry meat and 650 thousand tonnes of eggs are produced annually in Nigeria (estimation).

 Fishing

-In the same year, the total fishing catch was 505.8 metric tons.
+In 2003, Nigeria recorded a fish production of 505.8 metric tons.
+In 2015, production stood at 1 027 000 tonnes.

 Timber

 Roundwood removals totaled slightly less than 70 million cubic meters, and sawn wood production was estimated at 2 million cubic meters.

+The paper industry in Nigeria has a long history that dates back to the 1960s and 1970s, when the government established three integrated pulp and paper mills: the Nigerian Paper Mill in Jebba; the Nigeria Newsprint Manufacturing Company, Oku Iboku; and the Iwopin Pulp and Paper Company.
+These mills were meant to meet the domestic demand for paper products and reduce import dependence.

+However, these mills have faced various challenges over the years, such as lack of maintenance, obsolete equipment, inadequate power supply, and scarcity of raw materials.
+As a result, they have either become moribund or are operating at low capacity.
+According to a report by allAfrica.com, only the Jebba mill still has a showing of life.

+The local production of paper products in Nigeria is estimated at 265,000 metric tons per year, while the domestic demand is estimated at 3 million metric tons per annum.
+This means that Nigeria relies heavily on importation of paper products to meet its needs, which costs the country about N182 billion annually.
+Importing paper products also exposes the country to fluctuations in foreign exchange rates and international market prices.

 Food processing

 Peeling / Milling

-Until now, Nigeria paradoxically exported unhusked rice but had to import husked rice, the country's staple food. - The rice mill in Imota, near Lagos, is expected to do the relevant processing domestically, improve the balance of trade and the labour market, and save unnecessary costs for transport and middlemen.
-When fully operational at the end of 2022, the plant, the largest south of the Sahara, is expected to employ 250,000 people and produce 2.5 million 50-kg bags of rice annually.
-The Imota mill will be opened in the first week of August, 2022.
+Until now, Nigeria exported unhusked rice but imported husked rice, the country's staple food.
+The rice mill in Imota, near Lagos, is expected to do the relevant processing domestically, improve the balance of trade and the labour market, and save unnecessary costs for transport and middlemen.
+It began operations in 2023 at low levels, and is expected to employ 250,000 people and produce 2.4 million 50-kg bags of rice annually when fully operational.